jensbambauer/seriale/site/content/post/take-off.md

 ---
-title: >-
-  The Take-off: die Seriale – 6th DigitalSeriesFestival Giessen - Digital Live Event
+title: "The Take-off: die Seriale – 6th DigitalSeriesFestival Giessen - Digital Live Event"
 date: 2020-06-03T12:22:00.000Z
-youtube: youtube
-vimeo: vimeo
 description: >-
   The beginning of the 6th edition of “die Seriale – DigitalSeriesFestival Giessen” is just around the corner and while the countdown is on we are in the